3sidedcube/ThunderCloud/README.md

 `StormGenerator.register(viewControllerClass: NativeViewController.self, forNativePageName: “native_page”)`
 There are multiple ways to override the native behaviour of Thunder Cloud, more of which can be seen in the [Storm Demo Project](https://github.com/3sidedcube/iOS-Storm-Demo)

+### Supporting Background Content Downloads

+There are two mechanisms for background content downloads

 # License

 See [LICENSE.md](LICENSE.md)